Yalew2025/Index.html/README.md

 # Index.html
-This repository is a web developed using HTML and VS code using python programming language.
+This repository about a web developed using HTML and VS code with python programming language.